sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 1. In your web browser, open the [SAP Cloud Platform Trial cockpit](https://account.hanatrial.ondemand.com/cockpit).

 2. Choose **Launch SAP Web IDE**.
+    > If you are new user then Web IDE Full-Stack will not be enabled for your account and you will see a message saying "SAP Web IDE Full-Stack is not be enabled for this account".
+Follow the instructions on the Web IDE page, to enable the Web IDE.

     ![Launch Web IDE](launchwebide.png)